GChuf/RCWM/README.md

 - remove "cast to device", check "add to win media player list"
 - locking folders with passwords?
 - your suggestions

+# What's new in v2:
+- install for individual users now possible
+- speed up reading and writing directory paths to be copied/moved (now done in registry, no writing/reading from files anymore)
+- added .exe file to write directory paths into registry through ps2exe script (no more console flicker)
+- fixed UNC paths when copying/moving
+- fixed encoding issues in windows 7 (powershell v2) - the culprit was the default cmd.exe font
+- moved some batch scripts to powershell
+- included support for powershell v7
+- other minor speed-ups

 ![Magic examples](img/RCWM.gif)